sid1993/mitiq/docs/source/guide/guide-zne.rst

 Folding gates by fidelity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+..
+TODO: there is no explanation of the fidelities

 In local folding methods, gates can be folded according to custom fidelities by passing the keyword argument ``fidelities`` into a local folding method.
 This argument should be a dictionary where each key is a string which specifies the gate and the value of the key is the fidelity of that gate.
 An example is shown below where we set the